git-decadent/selectimus/README.md

-Selectimus (Beta).
+<h1>Selectimus (Beta).</h1>
 Script is in the process of testing.
 There are some problems in Safari and IE.

 Change of standart selects in browser.